IBM/openshift-workshop-was/setup/README.md

 ## Cluster assignment

-- You will be given a URL specific to your workshop, and a lab key.
-Point your browser to the URL.
+- Point your browser to the worshop URL which is given through email; or check again with the workshop presenter.
-Enter the key for your workshop and your IBM ID to get assigned a cluster.
+- Enter the lab key for your workshop and your IBM ID to get assigned a cluster.

 ![Workshop assignment](images/Initial.jpg)